nikspyratos/toybox/README.md

 Your first step is to download your project repository from your VCS.
 Then, run `./bin/provision_prod.sh` from the project directory.
 It will:

 - Ask you for some basic environment variables (database credentials) and edit your `.env` accordingly.
-App name, domain & database name will be used from the values in your `.env` (i.e. from when you ran `init_dev.sh`).
+App name, domain & database name will be used from the values in your `.env` (i.e. from when you ran `init.sh`).
 - Install PHP (with service config and extensions), Caddy, and Supervisor
 - Install the Octane, queue config for Supervisor
-- Setup your app (composer & bun install, key generate, migrate, install crontab, etc.).
+- Setup your app (composer & npm install, key generate, migrate, install crontab, etc.).
 All you need to do is modify your `.env` as needed.

 Once this is done, update your local `.env`'s `DEPLOYMENT_PATH` and Caddyfile's `APP_PATH` as prompted by the output.
 This is to enable the `deploy.sh` script to work and to keep your Caddyfile in line with the production version.

 If you're using websockets, you will also want to manually copy the `templates/reverb.conf` config over for Supervisor to run reverb for you.

-For more details, look in [bin/provision_prod.sh](bin/provision_prod.sh).
+For more details, look in [templates/bin/provision_prod.sh](templates/bin/provision_prod.sh).

 #### Manual steps